apply for homeownership

 board of directors’ approval

-After completing an orientation session, your application will be presented to the Habitat for Humanity Board of Directors for final approval.
-This step takes about 1.5 months.
+After completing a home visit, your application will be presented to the Habitat for Humanity Board of Directors for final approval.
+This step takes about 1 month.

-Approved families then move on to complete the 250 hours (single adult) or 500 hours (2 or more adults) of sweat equity on their own home and the home of fellow Habitat homeowners and other projects.
-Construction times vary on each home, but closing and move-in is generally within a year of a family’s approval.
-As the house nears completion, we’ll celebrate with a dedication for the sponsors, volunteers, and the family.
+Approved families can then start to complete the 250 hours (single adult) or 500 hours (2 or more adults) of sweat equity on their own home and the home of fellow Habitat homeowners and other projects.
+You will be asked to complete the google classroom training, get access to Volunteer Hub, access to Homeowner Hub and you will be assigned an advocate.